 - It can support small producers to improve their performance.

 - If necessary, the government can use trade and investment barriers.

 - It can negotiate at the WTO for ‘fairer rules’.

 - It can also align with other developing countries with similar interests to fight against the domination of developed countries in the WTO.

 We hope “CBSE Notes Class 10 Economics Chapter 4 – Globalisation and the Indian Economy” helped you in your studies.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.